unit-mesh/auto-dev/README.md

 features:

-- languages support: Java, Kotlin (maybe ?)
+- languages support: Java, Kotlin, Python, JavaScript, or others...
 - Auto development mode.
 With DevTi Protocol (like `devti://story/github/1102`) will auto generate Controller-Service-Model code.
 - Smart code completion.
 Based on your code context like (Controller, Service `import`), AutoDev will suggest you the